 Great managers have regular conversations because they understand that sustained performance can’t be forced: it needs to be nurtured.

 People may respond to pressure and micromanagement in the short term, but for sustained high performance, they need support and enablement.
 As the Silicon Valley CEO and VC Ben Horowitz puts it, “a manager’s skills and knowledge are only valuable if she uses them to get more leverage from her people.”
-In other words: the manager’s there to help her people succeed, and one-to-one conversations can be their most effective mechanism to boost performance.
+In other words: the manager is there to help her people succeed, and 1:1 conversations can be their most effective mechanism to boost performance.

 Clarity is everything